eugene0408/food-spin/README.md

 # food-spin
-Responsive spiner carousel menu, layout based on a free template.
+Responsive spinning carousel menu with animated selection.

 Built with **html**, **sass** and **JavaScript**